Progressive Ensemble Distillation: Building Ensembles for Efficient Inference: Background and Related Work

 \section{Background and Related Work}

-\paragraph{Knowledge distillation.} Machine learning inference is often resource-constrained in practice due to requirements around metrics such as memory, energy, cost, or latency.
-This has spurred the development of numerous techniques for model compression.
-A particularly popular approach is \textit{knowledge distillation}, which considers transferring the knowledge of a larger model (or model ensemble) to a smaller one~\citep{bucilua2006model,hinton2015distilling}.
+\paragraph{Efficient Inference.} Machine learning inference is often resource-constrained when deployed in practical applications due to memory, energy, cost, or latency constraints.
+This has spurred the development of numerous techniques for efficient inference.
+Pruning and approximations of pre-trained parameter tensors through low-rank, sparse and quantized representations~\citep{han2015learning,blalock2020state,gale2019state,gholami2021survey} have been effective is reducing resource requirements.
+There are also architecture and task specific techniques for efficient inference~\citep{dennis2019shallow,young2021transform,devvrit2023matformer}.
+In contrast to compressing an already trained model, algorithms have also been developed to train compressed models by incorporating resource constraints as part of their training routines~\citep{alvarez2017compression,chen2018constraint}.
+More recently, algorithms have been developed to search and find smaller sub-models from a single pre-trained model~\cite{yu2018slimmable,chavan2022vision}.

+\paragraph{Knowledge distillation.} Knowledge distillation aims to transfer the knowledge of a larger model (or model ensemble) to a smaller one~\citep{bucilua2006model,hinton2015distilling}.
 Despite its popularity, performing compression via distillation has several known pitfalls.
-Most notably, many have documented that distillation may not perform well when there is a \textit{capacity gap} between the teacher and student, i.e., the teacher is significantly larger than the student~\citep{mirzadeh2020improved,gao2021residual,cho2019efficacy,allen2020towards}.
-When performing distillation onto a weighted combination of ensembles, it has been observed that adding additional models into the ensemble does not dramatically improve performance over that of a single distilled model~\citep{allen2020towards}.
+Most notably, it is well-documented that distillation performs poorly when there is a \textit{capacity gap}, i.e., the teacher is significantly larger than the student~\citep{mirzadeh2020improved,gao2021residual,cho2019efficacy,allen2022towards}.
+When performing distillation onto a weighted combination of ensembles, it has been observed that adding additional models into the ensemble does not dramatically improve performance over that of a single distilled model~\citep{allen2022towards}.
 There is also a lack of theoretical work characterizing when and why distillation is effective for compression~\cite{gou2021knowledge}.
-Our work aims to address many of these pitfalls by developing a principled approach for progressively distilling a large model onto an ensemble of smaller, low-capacity ones.
+Our work aims to address these pitfalls by developing a principled approach for progressively distilling a large model onto an ensemble of smaller, low-capacity ones.
+We defer readers to~\citep{gou2021knowledge} for a recent survey on varied applications of and approaches for distillation at large.